stevejs-droid/Student_Mark_Calculator/README.md

 # 📊 Student Marks Calculator (Web App)

-A simple and responsive web application to calculate student marks, total, average, percentage, and grade.
+A simple and responsive web application built using **HTML, CSS, and JavaScript** to calculate student marks, total, average, percentage, and grade.

 ---

 ## 🚀 Features

-- 📥 Input marks for multiple subjects
+- Input marks for multiple subjects
 - ➕ Calculates total marks
-- 📊 Calculates average and percentage
+- 📈 Calculates average and percentage
 - 🏆 Displays grade based on performance
-- ⚠️ Input validation (0–100 marks)
+- ⚠️ Input validation (0–100 marks only)
 - 🔄 Reset button to clear inputs
-- 🎨 Clean and responsive UI
+- 📱 Responsive and clean UI

 ---